galasa-dev/galasa.dev/src/markdown-pages/docs/managers/mq-manager.md

 Use the following code snippets to help you get started with the MQ Manager.

-<details><summary>Instantiate an MQ Manager</summary>
+<details><summary>Create a MQ Manager</summary>

-The following snippet shows the code that is required to instantiate an MQ Manager:
+The following snippet shows the code that is required to create an instance of a MQ Manager:

 ```java
 @QueueManager